 Reported to be allergenic.
 Baker’s yeast.

-Common cause of extrinsic asthma (immediate-type hypersensitivity: type I).
+A common cause of extrinsic asthma (immediate-type hypersensitivity: type I).
 Acute symptoms include edema and bronchiospasm chronic cases may develop pulmonary emphysema.

 Characteristics: Type I allergies (hay fever, asthma)